xiangjunn/tp/docs/DeveloperGuide.md

     * 1a2.
 User enters new inputs.

-    Repeat steps 1a1 to 1a2 until the inputs entered are correct.
+    Steps 1a1 to 1a2 are repeated until the inputs entered are correct.

-    Resume use case from step 2.
+    Use case resumes from step 2.

 * 1b.
 SAS detects a duplicate contact with the same name.